Revised with new information as of January 12, 2009

 Home Page Suggestions

+NO LINKS to pages that are not part of your organization's web site on your home page, except to social media or blogs!
+No links to donors or sponsors or partners from your home page!
 Doing so encourages people to leave your site before they've read any information about you.
-No links to off-site materials on the home page means no funder or sponsor logos that link off your site!!
-You can put such links on secondary pages; these secondary pages can link to other organization's sites, but NEVER the home page!
+You can put links to partners, sponsors, etc., on secondary pages, like a list of donors; these secondary pages can link to other organization's sites, but NEVER from the home page!

 "Second Layer" Pages